 Here is your full guide to what the future holds for Hollyoaks over the summer, how the break will work and what to expect when we return to the vibrant Chester village later this year.

-When does Hollyoaks go off air and what happens in the last episode?
+When did Hollyoaks go off air and what happened in the last episode?

-The last episode completed before lockdown airs on E4 at 7pm on Monday 20th July, with the Channel 4 showing on Tuesday 21st July at 6.30pm.
+The last episode completed before lockdown aired on Channel 4 on Tuesday 21st July.

-With Scott Drinkwell and Mitchell Deveraux’s wedding days away, the pair’s happy ending is jeopardised by family tensions that threaten to derail the event.
+With Scott Drinkwell and Mitchell Deveraux’s wedding days away, the pair’s happy ending was jeopardised by family tensions that threatened to derail the event.
 Will they tie the knot?

-Elsewhere, Brody Hudson plans to visit abuser Buster Smith in prison hoping to get closure on his childhood trauma, after Warren Fox and Felix Westwood confront their own angst-ridden adolescence.
+Elsewhere, Brody Hudson planned to visit abuser Buster Smith in prison hoping to get closure on his childhood trauma, after Warren Fox and Felix Westwood confronted their own angst-ridden adolescence.

-And Sienna Blake looks forward to the birth of her surrogate child as little sister Liberty Savage prepares to give birth, while both siblings are hiding emotional secrets from each other that could ruin the baby arrangement.
+And Sienna Blake looked forward to the birth of her surrogate child as little sister Liberty Savage prepared to give birth, while both siblings were hiding emotional secrets from each other that could ruin the baby arrangement.

-Those are just some of the storylines fans will have to wait a while to be resolved.
+Those are just some of the storylines fans have been waiting for a resolution on over the break.

 When did Hollyoaks resume filming?